Mickey Mouse in Vietnam

-Short Subject (commonly known as Mickey Mouse In Vietnam) is a 1969 16 mm anti-war underground animated short film.
-The director was Whitney Lee Savage (father of Adam Savage) and the producer and head designer was Milton Glaser, who produced it independently with a total running time of one minute.
+Short Subject, more commonly known as Mickey Mouse In Vietnam, is a 16 mm animated anti-war underground film with a run time of one minute.
+It was released in 1969, with Whitney Lee Savage (father of Adam Savage) as director, and Milton Glaser as designer and producer.
 The short was not endorsed by The Walt Disney Company.

 The short has the satirical theme of Mickey Mouse volunteering for military service, and getting killed within moments of arriving in Vietnam to fight in the Vietnam War.

-The short was considered lost media until 2013 when a YouTube user uploaded the full short, albeit with replaced music.
+It was considered lost until 2013 when a YouTube user uploaded the full short, albeit with replaced music.
 The full short with its original music was uploaded in 2018.

 Plot

 Mickey Mouse is seen walking happily until he sees a sign reading "Join the Army and See the World" before walking offscreen and coming back with a helmet and gun.
-He then travels by boat to Vietnam during the war.
-However, moments after, while walking in the grass, he is shot in the head by an enemy.
+He then travels by boat to Vietnam during the war, but moments after, while walking in the grass, he is shot in the head by an enemy.
 The short ends with Mickey lying dead on the ground, his smile turning slowly into a frown while blood pours from the bullet wound.

 Production

-The short was produced under the auspices of a studio named Max Cats and Whittesey Sledge Studios.
+Mickey Mouse in Vietnam was produced under the auspices of a studio named Max Cats and Whittesey Sledge Studios.
 According to Glaser, it was meant for the Angry Arts Festival which, according to him, was "a kind of protest event, inviting artists to produce something to represent their concerns about the war in Vietnam and a desire to end it".
 Mickey Mouse was chosen due to being a symbol of innocence.

 Reception and legacy

-The film received an award from the International Short Film Festival Oberhausen in 1970.
+Mickey Mouse in Vietnam received an award from the International Short Film Festival Oberhausen in 1970.
 According to Glaser it was positively received from the audience.